 Prior authorizations allow tracking of the number of rehabilitation visits per discipline an enrollee receives per benefit year.
-A prior authorization (PA) must be obtained for each therapy visit for enrollees not exempt from the visit limitation (See Benefit Limit definition).
+A prior authorization (PA) must be obtained for each therapy visit for enrollees not exempt (See NOTE below).
+The PA request is an attestation that the service is medically necessary and ordered by a licensed physician, physician assistant, or nurse practitioner.
 A unique prior authorization number must be obtained through the Dispensing Validation System (DVS) for each visit.
 Modifiers will be used to distinguish therapy types when requesting a DVS prior authorization number.
 A request for a prior authorization should be submitted before the provision of service.
-The request may be made after the date of the service and can be approved if the enrollee has not already been authorized for the maximum number of visits.
-A maximum of 20 prior authorization numbers will be issued for occupational therapy, 20 for speech therapy, and 40 for physical therapy.
+The request may be made after the date of the service and can be approved if the enrollee has not already been authorized for that date of service.
 Further instructions on obtaining a DVS authorization number can be accessed online at: